 The Money Tree

-This year Worthing Youth Councillors and Worthing Borough Councillors have been working hard to bring the young people of Worthing a brand new funding opportunity!
+After the success of last year Worthing Youth Councillors and Worthing Borough Councillors have been working hard to bring you The Money Tree back for another year.

 There is up to £20,000 to give away to projects which are by and for young people in the borough.

 The projects will eventually be voted on by young people who will ultimately make the decision of who get the funding.
 So start thinking and get applying!